lfrei/kafka-training/witness-protection.md

 * Using the tool **kafkacat** to send a Tombstone message.
 The Kafka console producer cannot generate empty messages.

 Hint:
-* After sending the tombstone message is final normal message required.
+* After sending the tombstone message a final normal message with key and value required.
 * Examples for kafkacat are given below.

 ```
 # Install on Ubutntu if required
 sudo apt install kafkacat

 # Mac